Bartender vs Barista: Key Findings

 Bartender vs. Barista: Conclusion

-To summarize, Bartenders are typically employed in establishments that focus on serving alcoholic drinks.
-They need to be of legal age and in some states, of legal drinking age.
+Bartenders typically work in venues serving alcohol.
+They must meet the legal age requirement and, in some states, the legal drinking age.

-Baristas, on the other hand, work in establishments that focus on serving coffee and non-alcoholic drinks.
-As such, they only need to be of legal employment age.
+Baristas work in coffee shops serving coffee and non-alcoholic drinks.
+They only need to meet the legal employment age.